 Alternatively, you might prefer going down to local car auctions or checking the classifieds in newspapers for a hidden gem.
 Really, it's all about what you feel comfortable with the most.

-But it's important to establish whether you want a new or used car.
+But it's important to establish whether you want a new or a used car.
 New cars are a lot pricier, but they come with better technology, safety features, and efficient fuel consumption; but, they lose a lot of value straight after purchase.

 The real draw with used cars is that they are cheaper, and you might get a lot of bang for your buck in terms of features and performance.
 The downsides are that they may require more maintenance, and not have all the newest features you may want.